-It is vital to keep an open mind to allow you to form your own opinions.
-Data scientists use the information as a guide or inspiration rather than as the only ideal option.
-Searching for facts, drawing own conclusions, and validating ideas are crucial skills in a data scientist’s career.
+It is vital to keep an open mind to allow you to form your own.
+Use the information as a guide or inspiration rather than as the only ideal option to follow.
+Searching for facts, drawing own conclusions and validating ideas are crucial skills in a data science career.

 MISTAKE #7: Ignoring feature engineering

-Forgetting to keep feature engineering front of mind is a more data scientist-specific mistake that is essential to remember when building a data model.
-Ignoring feature engineering would be a blunder as it provides tools that contribute to a positive solution for data.
-However, it requires a cycle of trial and error involving research and interaction with other technicians, like domain experts; that is an art defined by the problem and its complexity.
+This is a more specific mistake but an important one to remember when building a data model.
+Ignoring feature engineering would be a mistake as it provides tools that contribute to a positive solution for data.
+It requires a cycle of trial and error involving research and interaction with other technicians, like domain experts; that is an art defined by the problem and its complexity.

 Feature engineering is when more time is given to building predictive features.
 Superior machine learning practitioners advise putting in the time here rather than in the hours-long wait while the grid search discovers the parameters.
-As data scientists, the solution may not lie in the tech but in building the correct features.
+The solution may not lie in the tech but in building the correct features.